winniepooh520/opencv-course/README.md

-# OpenCV with Python in 4 Hours
+# Took the counse in 2021 summer to learn more about image processing: OpenCV with Python in 4 Hours
 Notes and code used in my [**Python and OpenCV course**](https://youtu.be/oXlwWbU8l2o) on [freeCodeCamp.org](http://freecodecamp.org).
 You can find me on [Twitter](https://twitter.com/jasmcaus) for more info on courses I'm working on currently.